COVID-19

 Lakes Regional Healthcare has taken several steps to decrease the chances of getting COVID-19 on the hospital’s campus, such as:

-In addition, we encourage patients to take other steps to reduce their risk of getting COVID-19 while on their campus, including:
+In addition, we encourage patients to take other steps to reduce their risk of getting COVID-19 while on our campus, including: